This article has links to products and services we love, which we may make commission from.

 Volunteers Base – Workaway Alternative

 Volunteers Base sells itself as a free alternative to Workaway, HelpX, and Wwoofing.
-No one pays, the volunteer or the host.

-The site covers a variety of positions from farm work to childcare all over the world.
+The site covers a variety of positions, from farm work to childcare, all over the world.

 They also claim to check over profiles before they are published live.

-I’ve not tried this, but it looks like a legit free alternative to Workaway and HelpX.
-Have you used Volunteers Base?
+I’ve not tried this, but it is a free alternative to Workaway and HelpX.

-I like the idea of paying because there is a level of security with a premium service, and the product in question is you.
+Tell me about your experience in the comments below.
+I like the idea of paying because a premium service offers a level of security, and the product in question is you.
+Your safety is paramount.

-Las Penitas Nicaragua | Workaway Countries | Workaway, Help X and Volunteers BaseLive here for free!
+Live here for free!
 Las Peñitas, a hidden gem in Nicaragua

 Benefits of Work or Volunteering Abroad

-• Saves money.
 Volunteering while travelling makes a small budget last longer.
 We saved £20k for our 18-month career break to travel the Americas and Europe but without Workaway (and this travel blog) we would have been packing our bags for home by month ten!

 Downsides of Exchange Websites

-Responses.
 Don’t get your heart set on one advert; there is a good chance they won’t reply!

 Especially if you are applying for programmes in popular destinations like Costa Rica.

-For example, in Hanoi, Vietnam, hostel dorms can be found for under £5 per night.
+For example, in Hanoi, Vietnam, hostel dorms can be found for under £8 per night.

 Something to consider.

-Grey Areas of Workaway, HelpX and Hippohelp
+Grey Areas of Workaway and HelpX

-A couple of things to be cautious of while considering volunteering while travelling.
+There are a couple of things to be cautious of while considering volunteering while travelling.

 Get travel insurance.